Chlorine prices soar in South Florida as nationwide shortage squeezes demand

 PORT ST. LUCIE, Fla. — A nationwide chlorine shortage is being felt across South Florida causing consumers to stock up at supply stores.

-"We remain busy really all the time but today was just incredible," said Morningside Pools Manager in Charge Fiona DeTura.
+"We remain busy really all the time but today was just incredible," said Morningside Pools manager Fiona DeTura.
 "We had a line out the door for a good part of the day."

 DeTura said chlorine tablets specifically are hard to come by.